fish-shell/fish-shell/doc_src/tutorial.rst

 :ref:`Combiners <tut-combiners>` can also be used to make more complex conditions, like

 ::

-    if grep fish /etc/shells; and command -sq fish echo fish is installed and configured
+    if command -sq fish; and grep fish /etc/shells echo fish is installed and configured
     end

 For even more complex conditions, use :doc:`begin <cmds/begin>` and :doc:`end <cmds/end>` to group parts of them.